Pabitra-33/Portfolio_Website/README.md

 # Portfolio_Website

-This is a simple portfolio website developed by using HTML5.
+This is a simple portfolio website developed by using HTML5, where we have used all html elements to implement it.